Call Today 310-453-1234

 Depending on the severity of injury, Prolotherapy alone may be recommended.
 If meniscus injury is present, Prolotherapy and PRP may be recommended.
 And, if more advanced degeneration and/or arthritis is evident, stem cell treatment may also be indicated.

-Has surgery has been recommended for an ACL repair?
-Are you are seeking a non-surgical solution for an ACL injury?
+Has surgery been recommended for an ACL repair?
+Are you seeking a non-surgical solution for an ACL injury?
 If so, we would be happy to discuss our Regenerative Orthopedic approaches and your options for ACL tear repair.

 References